ThULB/jportal/README.md

 + admin
   * is allowed to do everything

 The groups using a hierarchy system.
-If a user is in a higher group he has also the rights of the lower group.
+A user in a higher group has also the rights of all the lower groups.

     admin > supervisor > journalgroup > editorsgroup